All Products

 Note

-• After binary log files, redo log files, or undo log files are cleared, the result displayed in the PolarDB console may not be updated in real time.
-In this case, wait for a few minutes before you view the result again.
+• The result of clearing binary log files, redo log files, or undo log files is not updated in real time on the PolarDB console.
+Wait for a while before you view the result again.

 • A large number of binary log files, redo log files, or undo log files are generated within a short period of time when you perform DML operations, especially those that involve large fields.
-In this case, we recommend that you scale up the storage of the cluster and identify the causes for the rapid increase of the log files.
+In this case, we recommend that you scale up the storage of the cluster and troubleshoot the rapid increase of log files.

-• If the storage of your cluster is still insufficient after you clear log files by using the following solutions, you can clear other data files to release more storage.
+• If the storage of your cluster is still insufficient after you clear log files by using the following solutions, you can clear other data files to release more storage space.
 For more information, see How do I release storage by deleting data files?

-• By default, binary logs are retained for three days, after which they are automatically deleted.
+• If the binary logging feature is enabled, binary logs are retained for three days by default, after which they are automatically deleted.

 Note